-Northam Town Council is responsible for the wards of Northam, Westward Ho!, Appledore and Orchard Hill.
+Northam Town Council is responsible for the wards of Northam, Westward Ho!, and Appledore.
 We will try to provide up to date information for parishioners and the website will be regularly updated with current information.
 Please visit often as we increase the information available.

-The Town Council is served by four wards, with councillors elected every four years, six serving Northam, four at Appledore, and two at Westward Ho! and Orchard Hill.
-The next scheduled elections are in 2019.
+The Town Council is served by three wards, with councillors elected every four years, six serving Northam, four at Appledore, and four at Westward Ho!
+Orchard Hill is now combined with Northam.
+The next scheduled elections are in 2023.
 For more information about your local councillors please visit the Councillors page.
 Each ward has its own distinct flavour with shops, restaurants and many visitor attractions.

 The Town Council meets in full on the last Wednesday of each month and a number of committees meet on a regular basis throughout each month.
 Visit the Committees page for more information.